-The more Jackson learned through study and practice, the more he realized everything is Yoga.
-He had often described Rolfing® Structural Integration to friends as “manual yoga,” and when he left Washington DC for Boulder, CO to study at The Rolf Institute, his education reinforced this characterization.
-It turns out Dr. Ida P. Rolf studied Yoga prior to developing Rolfing® Structural Integration.
-This recognition, along with his study of DermoNeuroModulation (a science-based perspective to bodywork based upon modern neuroscience research, especially pain physiology, that challenges the traditional explanatory paradigms within manual therapies) revealed the need for us all to remember a divine truth: Simplicity is the ultimate sophistication.
+The more Jackson learned through study and practice, the more he realized the universality of Yoga.
+He had often described Rolfing® Structural Integration to friends as “manual yoga,” and when he left Washington DC for Boulder, CO to study at The Rolf Institute®, his education reinforced this characterization.
+Dr. Ida P. Rolf studied Yoga prior to developing Rolfing® Structural Integration.
+This recognition, along with his study of DermoNeuroModulation (a term that applies a science-based perspective to bodywork therapies, and thus necessarily challenges traditional explanatory paradigms) revealed the need for us all to remember a divine truth within therapy: Simplicity is the ultimate sophistication.
 This is a truth of Yoga ("Union").

-Therefore, Jackson founded Yoga Sparśa Integration Therapy in 2018, as a manual and movement therapy to honor both ancient and modern scientific methods seeking principles of truth.
-In doing so, Yoga Sparśa Integration Therapy serves to give the bodywork profession a modality with a name beyond a cult of individual ego and to remind practitioners of the selfless and timeless principles and origins of our work.
+Therefore, Jackson founded Yoga Sparśa® Integration Therapy in 2018, as a manual and movement therapy to honor both ancient yogic and modern scientific methods seeking principles of truth.
+In doing so, Yoga Sparśa® Integration Therapy serves to give the bodywork profession a modality with a name beyond a cult of individual ego and to remind practitioners of the selfless and timeless principles and origins of our work.

 The joy of life is to love.
 Teach what you embody, embody what you teach.
-Jackson knows the way to resolve chronic pain, heal autoimmune disease, and achieve performance excellence is scientific literacy and disciplined bodywork.
+Jackson knows the way to resolve chronic pain, heal autoimmune disease, and achieve performance excellence is scientific literacy and yogic practice.
 He has learned the hard way, so hopefully you don’t have to.
 In health care, Jackson knows “Nobody can do it for you, but you cannot do it alone.”

 Now, Jackson works with folks like you.
-In private sessions, Jackson’s bodywork therapy offers clients an interactive sensorimotor rehabilitation, through hand-holds that are gentle, intentional, slow, intelligent, responsive, and effective, allowing your nervous system to self-regulate and resolve habituated patterns of tension.
+In private sessions, Jackson’s integration therapy offers clients an interactive sensorimotor rehabilitation, through hand-holds that are gentle, intentional, slow, intelligent, responsive, and effective, allowing your nervous system to self-regulate and resolve habituated patterns of tension.
 At the same time, Jackson coaches you to engage in critical thinking and critical feeling to promote self-efficacy in your relationship with your body and mind – to know your own way of being.